-If you want to have a decent high-end lifestyle without burning a hole in your pocket, these cities should not be on your bucket list.
+If you want to have a decent high-end lifestyle without burning a hole in your pocket, these countries should not be on your bucket list.
 Things like the cost of real estate, eating joints, cars, taxi fares, fancy goods, boarding schools, cost of groceries, internet, clothing, local purchasing power and even hiring a personal trainer are determinant factors in ranking a city’s cost of living.

 Ceoworld magazine compiled the data of the world’s costliest countries to live in based on numerous studies.
 They based their finding on five major determinants – cost of living, average rent, cost of groceries, eating out cost and the purchasing power of residents.